hafizbadrie/hafizbadrie.github.io/_posts/2016-11-20-confusion-matrix.markdown

 date: 2016-11-20 08:10:00 +0700
 category: machine-learning
 ---
-As one of the beginnings of machine learning course in the office, it's important to know what are the metrics that we need to observe to define our machine learning model.
+As one of the beginning steps in machine learning, it's important to know what are the metrics that we need to observe to measure our machine learning model's performance.
 **Accuracy** and **Precision** are the examples.
 But how can we measure the metrics?
-Then, we need to prepare our [**Confusion Matrix**](https://en.wikipedia.org/wiki/Confusion_matrix){:target="_blank"}.
+Let's prepare our [**Confusion Matrix**](https://en.wikipedia.org/wiki/Confusion_matrix){:target="_blank"}.

-One of the stages in building the model is to **test* the model's prediction against the actual data.
+One of the stages in building the model is to **test** the model's prediction against the actual data.
 Suppose that our test result is like this:

 |------------|---|---|---|---|---|---|---|---|
 | Prediction | 1 | 0 | 1 | 0 | 1 | 1 | 1 | 1 |